Saturday, May 2, 2026

 One of the largest U.S. pay-TV distributors is getting into skinny bundles.

 YouTube TV said Wednesday that it will offer more than 10 genre-specific programming packages, beginning early next year.
-Foremost among those planned bundles is a YouTube TV Sports Plan that will include ESPN networks, including the ESPN Unlimited direct-to-consumer service, as well as FS1, and the revived NBC Sports Network, among others.
+Foremost among those planned bundles is a YouTube TV Sports Plan with ESPN networks, including the ESPN Unlimited direct-to-consumer service, as well as FS1, and the revived NBC Sports Network, among others.

 The service’s sports-oriented skinny bundle—something long discussed and much-anticipated within the television business—became fully possible after a Google-owned YouTube TV reached a new carriage agreement with ESPN parent company Disney last month.
 That pact, integrating the ESPN DTC offering into YouTube TV, arrived after a difficult, 15-day channel blackout, and followed another critical distribution deal in August with Fox and one with NBCUniversal in October.